 Sprout Social is an effective tool that you can use to discover social conversations and engage with people using your brand or campaign keywords, phrases and hashtags.

-In the Smart Inbox you will receive all your social media mentions and messages.
+Once you’ve set up monitoring, you will receive notifications for all your social media mentions and messages.
 When you use the discovery features, you can search for specific keywords on Twitter and Instagram.
 This is useful for finding mentions of your brand when people talk about you but don’t tag your social media profile.